apache/hudi/website/docs/quick-start-guide.md

 ## Delete data {#deletes}

 Apache Hudi supports two types of deletes: <br/>
 1.  **Soft Deletes**: This retains the record key and just nulls out the values for all the other fields.
-Records with nulls in soft deletes are always persisted in storage and never removed.
+The records with nulls in soft deletes are always persisted in storage and never removed.
 2. **Hard Deletes**: This physically removes any trace of the record from the table.
 Check out the [deletion section](/docs/writing_data#deletes) for more details.

 ### Soft Deletes
+#### Code overview
+Soft deletes retain the record key and null out the values for all the other fields.
+For example, records with nulls in soft deletes are always persisted in storage and never removed.<br/><br/>

 <Tabs
 defaultValue="scala"